Thousands of marchers in British Columbia say no to Trans Mountain pipeline

 - A record number of homeless people died in King County in 2017 WATCH

 “We are standing up against this, the tide is turning, we are winning.
 And we are winning with love,” George-Parker said.
 “Look at the thousands of people here, from every race.
-This is not just an Indian thing, everyone is here.”
+This is not just an Indian thing — everyone is here.”

 Marchers wound through the streets of Burnaby to a soccer field in the shadow of a tank farm where Kinder Morgan is cutting trees to prepare for boring a tunnel through Burnaby Mountain for the new pipeline.